 A/V (Audio/Video) Receivers

 A/V receivers or audio-video receivers contain support for video and audio.
 Besides, they have spaces for multiple inputs.
-It will help you connect media streaming devices, gaming consoles, Blu-ray players, and others to your Tv and speakers.
+It will help you connect media streaming devices, gaming consoles, Blu-ray players, and others to your TV and speakers.

 For people who want to consolidate all the components of their home theater without too much mess, this will be a great choice.
 If you want a convenient way to set up your home theater, it will be a great choice.